KangqingYe/pylookfor/README.md

 # pylookfor
 A lightweight module searching methods in the current python environment by keywords.

----
 ## method - pylookfor.lookfor
 **pylookfor.lookfor**(key: str, num_print=0, modules=[])

 Searching methods in the current python environment by keywords.

 Print modules, methods and the first line of their documents if any of them contain the keywords.

 **Parameters**
 * **key: str**
     The keywords.
 * **num_print: int, optional**
     The number of the methods that printed.
     default: 0 means no limit.
 * **modules: list, optional**
     Search methods in these modules.
     default: [] means search all the modules.

-**Example**
+## Example
 Like 'lookfor' in Matlab, it can print modules, methods and the first line of their documents if any of them contain the keywords.
 ```python
 import pylookfor as lf